WebDev-Michael/WebDev-Michael/README.md

 - 👋 Hi, I’m @Krygore
-- 👀 I’m interested in Front-End Web Development
+- 👀 I’m interested in Full-Stack Web Development
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently learning HTML, CSS, JS, SQL, and more
-- 💞️ I’m looking to collaborate on open source web development (front-end)
+- 💞️ I’m looking to collaborate on open source web development to find where my niche lies in the development field
 - 📫 How to reach me...
-Email:BionicRedneck94@gmail.com / Twitter: @Krygore1
+Email:webdev.krygore@gmail.com / Twitter: @Krygore1

 Started learning to code 02/10/2021